shows "Nette Application" panel in Tracy BlueScreen?

 - %vendorDir%/mymodule

-Directory scanning can be turned off by setting false.
-We do not recommend completely suppressing the automatic addition of presenters, otherwise application performance will be reduced.
+Directory scanning can be turned off by setting the value to false.
+We do not recommend completely suppressing the automatic addition of presenters, as this will reduce application performance.

 This setting globally affects the behavior of Latte in components and presenters.